Can power poses actually boost your mental health?

 When to use it: Try the Wonder Woman pose before a big meeting, presentation, or any situation where you need a little (or a big) confidence boost.

-2. The Victory Pose
+2. Victory Pose

 The Victory Pose is inspired by the body language of athletes celebrating a win.
 It involves standing tall with your arms raised in a v-shape above your head.
 Keep your feet shoulder-width apart and turn your gaze slightly upwards.
 This pose is meant to be energizing and uplifting.